davew-msft/MLOps-E2E/README.md

     `git clone https://github.com/DataSnowman/MLonBigData.git`

-**Note** that you will be deploying a number of Azure resources into your Azure Subscription when either clicking on the [Deploy to Azure](https://github.com/DataSnowman/MLonBigData/blob/master/setup/README.md) button, or by alternatively deploying by using an ARM template and parameters file via the Azure CLI.
+**Note** that you will be deploying a number of Azure resources into your Azure Subscription when either clicking on the `Deploy to Azure` button below, or by alternatively deploying by using an ARM template and parameters file via the Azure CLI.

 ## Deploy Bike Buyer Template to Azure

-**Important** `While Azure Data Factory Data Flows is in Preview please use Southeast Asia Region to deploy this solution
+**Important** `For the DevDays in Taipei please use the Southeast Asia Region to deploy this solution

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FDataSnowman%2FMLonBigData%2Fmaster%2Fsetup%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>